Expats and locals alike express hashtag love for Qatar

 As well as hashtags, a number of new Twitter accounts have also sprung up since the crisis began.

-These include @IstandwithQatar, an account apparently being run by someone from Turkey:
+These include @IstandwithQatar, an account apparently being run by a group of young people from Qatar:

 And then there’s the satirical handle @dohaunderseige, which pokes gentle fun at some expats’ response to the crisis: